helgoboss/reaper-rs/README.md

 #### Windows

-In the following you will find the instructions for Windows 10.
-Points where you have to consider the target architecture (REAPER 32-bit vs. 64-bit) are marked with :star: (the instructions assume 64-bit).
+In the following you will find the complete instructions for Windows 10, including Rust setup.
+Points where you have to consider the target architecture (REAPER 32-bit vs. 64-bit) are marked with :star:.

 1. Setup "Build tools for Visual Studio 2019"
    - Rust uses native build toolchains.
 On Windows, it's necessary to use the MSVC (Microsoft Visual Studio